Rmanamr/CMD-Split-integer-number-digits/README.md

 Run the program using :
 CMD_Spilit_Integer_Number_Digits.exe
-or typing :
+or using :
 "python CMD_Split_Integer_Number_Digits.py" in Windows CMD
-while CMD is in the CMD-split-integer-number-digits.py directory
+while CMD is in the CMD-split-integer-number-digits-Python directory

 You can see the program document using :
 "python -m pydoc CMD_Split_Integer_Number_Digits"
- while CMD is in the CMD-split-integer-number-digits.py directory
+ while CMD is in the CMD-split-integer-number-digits-Python directory

 Feel free to contact me at:
 @ armanazarnik@gmail.com